 - Close the lid of your Instant Pot and turn the valve to Sealing.

-- Once the Instant Pot beeps that the 20 minutes of cooking are done, do a quick release.
+- Once Instant Pot beeps that the 25 minutes of cooking are done, do a quick release.
 This should take about 2 minutes.
+Alternatively, you could do a natural pressure release.
+IMPORTANT: read the note below about cooking time.

 - Carefully open Instant Pot and remove the stackable inserts.